gkushalg01/short-projects/README.md

 # short-projects
-This is a repository for keeping a record for the small projects I do while making larger projects.
+This is a repository for keeping a record for the small programs I write for getting help with my quotidian tasks.